Home

 By Hugh Wyatt

 Jordan Olivar's life was an American success story.
 Considering the fact that he never played high school football, he didn't do too badly as a coach.
 His coaching career took him from a tiny New Jersey high school to one of the nation's most prestigious Ivy League universities.
-In the process, he criss-crossed the country twice.
-While on the West Coast, his team, Loyola of Los Angeles (now Loyola-Marymount), and his quarterback, Don Klosterman, led the nation in passing yardage; suddenly, though, Loyola discontinued football following the 1951 season, and he hired on as a part-time assistant at Yale.
-When the head coach suddenly quit to embark on a show business career, Olivar unexpectedly found himself offered the head coaching job just prior to the start of the season.
-In 12 years at Yale, he became known as one of the chief developers and proponents of the Belly-T offense.
+In the process, he crossed the country twice.
+While on the West Coast, his team, Loyola of Los Angeles (now Loyola-Marymount), and his quarterback, Don Klosterman, led the nation in passing yardage; suddenly, though, following the 1951 season, Loyola discontinued football, and he hired on as a part-time assistant at Yale.
+But when the Elis' head coach abruptly quit in midsummer to pursue an opportunity in the then-new television business, Olivar unexpectedly found himself offered the head coaching job.
+He accepted, and in 12 years at Yale, became known as one of the chief developers and proponents of the Belly-T offense.
 His book, "Offensive Football - The 'Belly' Series", was written in 1958, but it is up-to-date in its thinking and is highly useful to anyone considering using the offense.

 For much of the following, I am indebted to his son, the late Harry Olivar, a college teammate and classmate.

 jordan olivarJordan Olivar was born Giordano Aurelio Olivari in 1915, in Brooklyn, New York, the son of Italian immigrants.
 His father had jumped ship in New York, and later, Coach Olivar would enjoy telling people that his father was an early illegal alien.
-His father waited on tables and picked up a little money on the side as a boxer.
+His father supported his family waiting on tables, and picked up a little money on the side as a boxer.

-From Brooklyn, his family moved to Staten Island, where he attended Curtis High School, graduating in 1930.
+From Brooklyn, his family moved to Staten Island, where he attended Curtis High School, and graduated in 1930.
 He played high school soccer and baseball, but was ineligible to play high school football - there was a minimum age requirement, and he was never old enough.

 Although he graduated first in his class, college was not an option.
 It was 1930 and America was hard-hit by the Depression.
 Through friends, he managed to find a job in a men's gym, sweeping floors and picking up towels, and occasionally earning tips by playing handball against members when no other opponents were available.
 In time, members began to request him as an opponent, and, sometimes playing as many as 30 games a day, he became rather good.